Farzat07/youtube-subscriber/README.md

 run`.
 For production use, make sure to use gunicorn instead.
 The command I used is:
 `gunicorn --workers 3 --bind unix:/srv/csca5028/flask.sock --umask 007
 --access-logfile - --error-logfile - api:app`.

+## What about Message Queues

+While I did make preparations to use it (set up the docker container), I never did end up implementing it in the code.
+This is because there was little need for the processes to communicate with each other, and there was little time left to come up with one.
+One possible usage would be adding the functionality to order the fetch of a subscription "right now" using the front-end, which would require the flask application to communicate with the data_collector, but unfortunately I did not have time to develop that functionality.

+One other possible usage is using it to scale the data collector and data analyser.
+Each would have a master process which coordinates the fetching, and child processes would receive fetch orders through message queues.
+Though this would be an overkill for the current scale of the project, but as it expands it might become necessary.